wso2/docs-is/en/asgardeo/docs/apis/organization-apis/authentication.md

   </tr>
 </table>

-## Step 5: Get access tokens
+## Step 7: Get access tokens

 After receiving the authorization code, the application has to exchange it to get the `id_token` and the `access_token`.
-The method of obtaining these tokens differs depending on the type of user which can be one of the following.
+The method of obtaining these tokens differs depending on the type of user.

-  - A user that was created within the organization.
+!!! note "Before you begin"

+    For a user to receive access tokens with the right permissions, the following conditions should be fulfilled with steps 2-5.

+    - The application is authorized to consume the requested scopes.

+    - The role associated with the application is authorized to consume the requested scopes.

-  - A parent organization user that was invited to join the organization.
+    - The organization user is assigned to the above role authorized to consume the requested scopes.

-### For a created user
+### For a user managed by the organization

 A user created within the organization may use organization SSO to log in to the application.
 The access token received in this case can be directly used to access organization APIs.